Do you want the look of a beautiful, green lawn all year round without all the challenges of keeping Tall Fescue looking good in the warm south?

 - Spread your perennial ryegrass at a rate of 7-8 lbs. per 1,000 square feet.

 - Make sure your passes with the spreader are even and try to eliminate overlap.

 - Overseed in the morning before it gets windy.
 Rye seed is very light so we recommend you stop overseeding with rye when the wind speed gets up to 4-5 mph.
 If you need to, pause overseeding while windy and start it again the next morning.

 - Apply 5-10-30 starter fertilizer at a rate of 10 lbs. per 1,000 square feet.

-- Water well keeping your seed constantly moist until it germinates (5-7 days) and then continue to apply enough water to keep the small seedlings hydrated.
+- Water well to keep your seed constantly moist until it germinates (5-7 days) and then continue to apply enough water to keep the small seedlings hydrated.

-Maintain a healthy ryegrass lawn by keeping Automower at your normal height setting through the winter.
+Maintain a healthy ryegrass lawn by keeping your mower at the normal height setting through the winter.
 Keep leaves off your lawn by blowing regularly, but not too hard since you don’t want to uproot your new seedlings.

 Keys to a Successful Transition In Spring: